 Diethylpropion and its metabolites are excreted mainly by the kidney.
 It has been reported that between 75-106% of the dose is recovered in the urine within 48 hours after dosing.
 Using a phosphorescence assay that is specific for basic compounds containing a benzoyl group, the plasma half-life of the aminoketone metabolites is estimated to be between 4 to 6 hours.

-The Diethylpropion hydrochloride 75 mg controlled-release formulation has not been shown superior in effectiveness to the same dosage of the immediate-release formulation (one 25 mg tablet three times daily).
-After administration of a single dose of the Diethylpropion hydrochloride 75 mg formulation (one 75 mg controlled-release tablet) or Diethylpropion hydrochloride solution (75 mg dose) in a crossover study using normal human subjects, the amount of parent compound and its active metabolites recovered in the urine within 48 hours for the two dosage forms were not statistically different.
+The Diethylpropion hydrochloride 75 mg extended -release formulation has not been shown superior in effectiveness to the same dosage of the immediate-release formulation (one 25 mg tablet three times daily).
+After administration of a single dose of the Diethylpropion hydrochloride 75 mg formulation (one 75 mg extended -release tablet) or Diethylpropion hydrochloride solution (75 mg dose) in a crossover study using normal human subjects, the amount of parent compound and its active metabolites recovered in the urine within 48 hours for the two dosage forms were not statistically different.

 |Weight (pounds)||Height (feet, inches)|

 The usefulness of agents of this class (see CLINICAL PHARMACOLOGY) should be measured against possible risk factors inherent in their use such as those described below.
 Diethylpropion hydrochloride is indicated for use as monotherapy only.

 Pulmonary hypertension, advanced arteriosclerosis, hyperthyroidism, known hypersensitivity or idiosyncrasy to the sympathomimetic amines, glaucoma, severe hypertension.
 (See PRECAUTIONS.)

 Patients with a history of drug abuse.